fuinorg/lubuntu-developer-vm/README.md

 See [Jenkinsfile](Jenkinsfile) for an example how to build this project with [Jenkins](https://fuin-org.ci.cloudbees.com/job/lubuntu-developer-vm-18.04-alternate-amd64/).

 ## Known Issues
-The virtualbox installation for 18.04 may fail with "GuestAdditions seems to be installed correctly, but not running".
-There is a discussion [here](https://github.com/dotless-de/vagrant-vbguest/issues/202) that has a workaround available (See this [bug description](https://github.com/fuinorg/vagrant-packet-builder/issues/9)).
+If you want to create a Virtual Box **and** a VMware image, you need to create two different directories with the content of this repository.
+There is currently a limitation of Vagrant that does not allow to do this with the same configuration / same build.

 ## Credits
 Many thanks to [Aaron](https://github.com/slapula/) who created this [Vagrant](https://www.vagrantup.com/) configuration.